DanShima/AnotherBlog/blog/livedata_pitfall.md

 This week I encountered a peculiar bug at work where the data from network, wrapped in liveData, is fetched only once every two times even though forceFetch boolean is specifically set to true.
 After investigating for an entire day and logging every steps, I accidentally stumbled upon the documentation on setValue and postValue for liveData.

 Both will update the liveData value expected when running from the main thread.
-PostValue is thread safe and can be used in another thread. see **official documentation** [article] (https://developer.android.com/reference/android/arch/lifecycle/MutableLiveData.html#postValue(T))
+PostValue is thread safe and can be used in another thread. see [**official documentation**] (https://developer.android.com/reference/android/arch/lifecycle/MutableLiveData.html#postValue(T))

-example:
+Example:
 > ```
     val fetchData = MutableLiveData<Boolean>()
     //setValue